Tems: 2024–present: Born in the Wild

+In 2025, Tems became the first African woman to have part ownership in a Major League Soccer team by joining the San Diego FC ownership group.

 Artistry

-Tems' mother only allowed her to listen to Christian music when Tems was a child.
-Later in her teenage years, she became interested in R&B and hip hop music.
-She listened to Destiny's Child, Beyoncé, Lil Wayne, and Aaliyah, and covered Alicia Keys' 2004 single, "If I Ain't Got You", in a live performance.
-Growing up, she was also interested in artists such as Burna Boy, Lauryn Hill, Adele, Rihanna, Coldplay, Paramore, and Asa.
-At the age of 15, she stopped listening to other artists in search of her own identity, because "I wanted to learn how to attack a song from what I was feeling, not what Beyoncé would do or anyone else".
+Tems' mother only allowed her to listen to Christian music as a child.
+In her teenage years, she became interested in R&B and hip hop, and began listening to artists such as Burna Boy, Lauryn Hill, Adele, Rihanna, Coldplay, Paramore, and Asa.
+She also listened to Destiny's Child, Beyoncé, Lil Wayne, and Aaliyah, and once covered Alicia Keys' 2004 single, "If I Ain't Got You" in a live performance.
+Tems named Aaliyah, Frank Ocean's "Swim Good", and Lauryn Hill's "I Gotta Find Peace of Mind" as formative inspirations during that period, describing Hill's song as "very, very spiritual".
+She expressed how the music of those artists helped her understand how songs can channel emotion, provide spiritual connection, and serve as a means of pure self-expression.

+At the age of 15, she stopped listening to other artists in search of her own identity, because she "wanted to learn how to attack a song from what I was feeling, not what Beyoncé would do or anyone else".

 Her voice has been described as deep, velvety, and androgynous.